Analysis of switching operation in quantum conveyance: Exact analysis in moving harmonic potential

 Here, we study the problem when the time-dependent potential \(V(x,t)\) is given by a moving harmonic potential driven by a dipole interaction with a time-dependent electric field \(E(t)\):

 This problem is equivalent to a moving harmonic potential problem without the linear potential term, because

-and the last two terms in the RHS can be ignored, since it contributes only to the overall phase of the wavefunction.
+and the last two terms in the right-hand side can be ignored, since it contributes only to the overall phase of the wavefunction.
 Therefore, we discuss the exact solution of the \SDG equation of moving potential problem,

 with